astutespruce/secas-ssa/api/README.md

 ## Overview

-Use case: user uploads shapefile containing one or more population units, indicated by values in a field.
-User identifies the population unit ID field and chooses datasets to analyze from datasets that overlap with the population units.
+Use case: user uploads shapefile containing one or more analysis units, indicated by values in a field.
+User identifies the analysis unit ID field and chooses datasets to analyze from datasets that overlap with the analysis units.

 ## Starting background jobs and API server